edgi-govdata-archiving/wayback/docs/source/wayback.rst

 API Documentation
 =================

-The Wayback Machines exposes its data through two different mechanisms, implementing two different standards for archival data, the CDX API and the Memento API.
+The Wayback Machine exposes its data through two different mechanisms, implementing two different standards for archival data, the CDX API and the Memento API.
 We implement a Python client that can speak both.